cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/bigdata2020/_index.md

 peopel.
 AI provides securing bank transactions, providing suggestions and many other services for the clients.
 And legacy banking systems are also being reinforced with novel AI techniques to migrate business models with technology.

 {{< /view_module >}}

+### Transportation Systems

+{{< view_module
+	alt="Transportation Systems"
+	src="/images/transportation_systems.jpg"
+	url="/modules/bigdataapplications/2020/transportation_systems"
+>}}

+Transportation systems is a vital component in human life.
+With the dawn of AI, transportation systems are also reinforced to provide better service for the people.
+Analyzing tera-bytes of data collected in day-to-day transportation activities are used to analyze issues and provide a better experience for the user.

+{{< /view_module >}}